Emmie Allen

-Emmie Allen (born October 25, 2002) is an American professional soccer player who plays as a goalkeeper for Bay FC of the National Women's Soccer League (NWSL).
+Emmie Elizabeth Allen (born October 25, 2002) is an American professional soccer player who plays as a goalkeeper for Bay FC of the National Women's Soccer League (NWSL).
 She played two seasons of college soccer for the North Carolina Tar Heels.

 Early life

 Allen grew up in High Point, North Carolina, the younger of two children born to Laura and Scott Allen.
 She began playing soccer at a young age.
 She came from a family of University of North Carolina graduates and attended soccer camps there while in middle school.
 She played soccer and basketball for High Point Christian Academy in eighth grade.
 She began online schooling the next year while playing club soccer for the North Carolina Courage Academy.
 She committed to North Carolina while in ninth grade.

 College career

 After redshirting her freshman year behind Claudia Dickey, Allen became the starting goalkeeper for the North Carolina Tar Heels at the start of the 2022 season.
 She alternated playing halves for six games before becoming the full-time starter.
 In the ACC tournament, she saved two penalty kicks in the shootout against Duke to advance to the final.
 In the NCAA tournament, she posted six saves in a 2–0 win against Notre Dame in the quarterfinals and made a career-high nine saves in a 3–2 win against Florida State in the semifinals.
 In the 2022 national title game, she recorded eight saves against UCLA, and her team led by a goal with seconds remaining when Allen was shoved to the ground during a corner kick, and the Bruins scored.
 No foul was called, and North Carolina lost in overtime.
 She finished the 2022 season with 8 clean sheets in 26 games.

 After recovering from a knee injury in the spring, Allen played for the North Carolina Courage U23 in the summertime USL W League, helping the team to the national final.
 In the 2023 season, the redshirt sophomore kept 8 shutouts in 21 games, including two in the NCAA tournament.
 She tied her career high with nine saves in a 4–3 loss to BYU in the quarterfinals.
 After the season, she declared for the 2024 NWSL Draft.